-During July 2019, the Company entered into a revolving credit facility (the 2019 Revolver) with a syndicate of two banks.
+During July 2019, the Company entered into a revolving credit facility (as amended, the 2019 Revolver) with a syndicate of two banks.
 Under the 2019 Revolver, the Company has the capacity to borrow up to \$80,000 on a revolving facility.
 Availability of borrowings on the 2019 Revolver is calculated as a multiple of the Company's eligible monthly recurring revenues (as defined in the 2019 Revolver).
-As of May 31, 2023, the Company had outstanding letters of credit to serve as office landlord security deposits in the amount of \$1,311, which are secured through the revolving credit facility and reduce our borrowing capacity.
-The capacity of the revolving credit facility was \$70,497 as of May 31, 2023.
-No amounts are outstanding as of May 31, 2023.
+As of May 31, 2024, the Company had outstanding letters of credit to serve as office landlord security deposits in the amount of \$1,208, which are secured through the revolving credit facility and reduce our borrowing capacity.
+The capacity of the revolving credit facility was \$66,200 as of May 31, 2024.
+No amounts were outstanding as of May 31, 2024.

-The 2019 Revolver term ends on July 19, 2024.
+Under the terms of the 2019 Revolver, as the Company had more than \$200,000 of cash, cash equivalents, and marketable securities as of May 31, 2024, the 2019 Revolver term was automatically extended until July 19, 2025.
 The interest rate on the outstanding borrowings are at the Bloomberg Short-Term Bank Yield Index (BSBY) rate plus 350 basis points or Base Rate (as defined) plus 250 basis points, with the BSBY rate and Base Rate subject to minimum levels.
 Interest payments are to be made in installments of one, two, or three months as chosen by the Company.

 The Company incurred lender and third-party fees when entering into the 2019 Revolver, all of which were deferred at the onset of the facility and have been fully amortized.
-During the three months ended May 31, 2023 and 2022, the Company recorded interest expense of \$51 and \$52, respectively, related to the revolving credit facility.
+During the three months ended May 31, 2024 and 2023, the Company recorded interest expense of \$51 and \$51, respectively, related to the revolving credit facility.